 “People just know that I make cakes and make ceramics.
 But they don’t know why I do it…why school went the way it did, why all these jobs went the way they did.
-We literally live in this fucked up system of racism and oppression.
+We literally live in this system of racism and oppression.
 And I’ve never been the type to take it, even when I was a kid.
 So after working at all these places, I decided I was going to open up my own place to stick up for how I believe people are supposed to be treated and how a restaurant can work.
 And you know, really remake the whole culture of food.”

 The House That Mole Built

 Lynsey Sastamoine met Sanchez-Liborio in 2018 at California Bar and he immediately drew her in with his infectious smile and gregarious personality.